 Most of us are spending much more time at home these days—much more time.
 You are most likely reading this from home at the kitchen table or living room couch.
 Some of you probably have a dog or cat staring at you, wondering why you are not at work.
 These are most definitely weird times in the world.
-Working from home brings its challenges, for most of us staying productive and focused is proving to be difficult.
+Working from home brings its challenges; for most of us, staying productive and focused is proving to be complicated.
 Keeping your mind on work with your family, pets, and television, all stealing your attention can be quite tricky.

 Here are a few tips to help keep you focused while at home.

 Get Ready for the Day